 Behavioral issues, the way a worker thinks, feels, and acts as a result of the injury and his/her perception of the company’s treatment of the injury, came out as the top issue that affects how long workers stay off the job and their ultimate successful recovery.
 For example, the paper refers to one study that looked at how worker fears impact recovery times, “the Journal of Occupational and Environmental Medicine found that injured workers with emotional distress, such as pain catastrophizing and activity avoidance, were seven times less likely than those in the low-risk group to return to work within three months.”

 That is why many smart companies are moving to an “advocacy-model” which

 emphasizes communication with the patient and stresses that the company is committed to helping with a full recovery.
 The chart below shows the progress the surveyed companies have made in adopting an advocacy model.

-The process also helps address the psychosocial needs discussed in the
+One example is a nurse telephone triage process to help address the psychosocial needs discussed in the study:

 - Communication The nurse talks to the patient about the injury, the extent of the damage and options for treatment.
 The worker is not left in the dark about what will be done to assess the injury or to treat it.
 Sometimes we forget how frightening it can be to be left in the dark when you are hurt.

 - Advocacy The worker is the nurse’s patient and the nurse’s license requires that she provide the right care.
 The worker knows that he or she won’t be given substandard treatment or be pushed to get back to work prematurely.